 “Free Birds,” an animated film opening today, stars Owen Wilson, Amy Poehler, and Woody Harrelson.
-And it has a great score by composer Dominic Lewis.
+And it has a great score by composer Dominic Lewis available on iTunes.
 He talked to me about what it was like to write music for a movie about time-traveling turkeys.

 You could hardly have set yourself a more complicated challenge because you had science fiction element, history, comedy, and even romance.
 How do you begin to approach something like that?

 I always watch a movie a few times before embarking on trying to come up with stuff that works.
 And I guess the great thing about it was that [director] Jimmy [Hayward] gave me free reign.
 You know, it was a blank canvass.
 And he basically said “Do your thing.”
 And the lovely thing about the movie is it’s so fast-paced, I got a chance to explore all those different genres of music and it’s not just all those one thing.
 But I’d like to think that they’re going to take together in some shape or form.
 So it’s really great to be able to not just be in one box, which is what’s so great about animations is that you’re allowed to speak completely freely at whatever you’re doing to express yourself.

 Oh, hugely, yeah.
 I mean the thing with live action is that everything needs to be modern and visual.
 So gone are the days of being able to really pull from classical composers such as a lot of Stravinski and Chopin was used back in the day.
 With animation, it’s just a really great opportunity to be able to pull all your tricks out the box and really write.
 Whilst in live action and not negatively at all, but there are boxes that you need to tick.
 But it’s the animation that’s definitely freer which I love.
 It’s just lovely to do that.

 I’m a little interested to hear that you saw the film before you started writing the score.
 So at what point did you get involved with the project?